chef/automate/components/docs-chef-io/content/automate/reports.md

 A node's waived status appears if applicable in displays where a node's status appears in Chef Automate.
 The Compliance Reports overview displays the node count and history of waived nodes, and the count and history of waived controls.
 _Nodes_ and _Profiles_ views include _Waived Nodes_ and _Waived Profiles_ status filters respectively.
-Select the _Waived_ status filter to display only the respective Node or Profile reporting with that status.
+Selecting the _Waived_ status filter displays the respective Node or Profile reporting with the `waived` status.
 Hover over the control's Waived icon under the Node Status column in _Controls_ to view more details about the waiver applied to the control.

 Use Chef InSpec to configure [waivers](https://www.inspec.io/docs/reference/waivers/).

 ### Download Report Results

-The download button located to the right of the search bar allows the user to download a JSON or CSV format of the reports, based on all currently applied filters (including end time selected in calendar).
+The download button located to the right of the search bar allows users to download a JSON or CSV format of the reports.
+The downloaded contents are the result of all of the applied filters--including end time selected in calendar.

 ## Compliance Status and Report Metadata